vendruscolo-lab/ab42-kinetic-ensemble/README.md

 # A kinetic ensemble of the Alzheimer's Aβ peptide

 This repository contains the full code and some small example data to reproduce our results on the kinetic ensemble of amyloid-β 42.
+See also the [original implementation](https://github.com/markovmodel/deep_rev_msm) of the constrained VAMPNets.

 ## Reproducibility information
 The analysis was performed on a single Google compute engine instance using 12 vCPUs, 78 GB memory and 1x NVIDIA Tesla V100 GPU.
 The instance used the `c3-deeplearning-tf-ent-2-1-cu100-20200131` image with CUDA 10.0 and tensorflow 2.1, based on Debian 10.
+The original environment for this machine is provided in `env-tf-original.yml`.
 Training a single network takes approximately 2 hours on this architecture.

 ## Cloud bucket
 Full data, including trajectories, backcalculated chemical shifts, neural network weights, intermediate data, and example structures can be accessed through a Google cloud bucket using the [`gsutil` tool](https://cloud.google.com/storage/docs/quickstart-gsutil):